 In all cases, keep an eye on the senior’s skin for signs of rash or irritation, and contact his or her medical professional if noted.

-For more dementia and incontinence care tips, or to learn more about Midnight Sun Home Care’s professional dementia care Anchorage and the surrounding areas trust, contact us at (907) 677-7890.
+For more dementia and incontinence care tips, or to learn more about Midnight Sun Home Care’s professional dementia care, contact our expert caregivers for seniors with Alzheimer’s in Anchorage and the surrounding areas at (907) 677-7890.